benjihannam/Player_Wellfare_Monitor/README.md

 1. All dates should be in the form of DD-MM-YYYY
 2. 'tiredness' is a personal ranking out of 10 for how the player felt after a session on that date, how that is to be entered is TBD

+####**Adding Players:**

+There are two main ways to add players to the database as of this moment.
+They are:

+1. **Import from a .csv file.** A .csv file can be created as an excel file except when it is saved ensure that is is saved in the .csv format (similar to saving a word doc as a pdf).
+A recommended save location is inside the import_files folder within the directory.
+The format of the rows should be: [first] [last] [position].
+E.g:

+		     A      B        C
+		(1) John   Smith     7
+		(2) Owen   Farrel	 10
+		(3) Elliot Daily     13

+		Notes:
+			1.There should be no title row with column headers 2.The position should be given as a number not the name, E.g 7 instead of "Flanker".

+2. **Manually import via stdin.**